ElkeCodes/resume/resume.md

 ### Fullstack consultant

-Ordina Belgium (a Sopra Steria company)
+*Sopra Steria Belgium (formerly Ordina Belgium)*
-: **Mar 2018 - Current**
+: **Mar 2018 - Present**
 <br /><br />

-Developed fullstack applications for multiple clients using Angular, Vue, React, NodeJS and Python.
+Developed fullstack applications for multiple clients using Angular, Vue, React, Node.js, and Python.
-Managed 13 employees in their Ordina career for 16 months, while working for clients.
+Managed a team of 13 developers for 16 months, balancing client work with career mentorship.
-Returned to fulltime development after that.
 <br /><br />

 **Fullstack Vue & Python developer**
 : Meemoo
-: **Oct 2025 - Current**
+: **Oct 2025 - Present**

+- Overhauled a big part of the frontend by adding TypeScript, and adding unit and integration tests with Vitest & Testing Library
 - Developing new features in the GIVE metadata project by extending the existing **Vue frontend** and **Python backend** with changes in how the AWS S3 buckets are handled and reconfiguration in the Kubernetes pods
-- Overhauled a big part of the frontend by adding TypeScript, and adding unit and integration tests with Vitest & Testing Library
 - Adding visualisation of speech recognition in audio & video and face recognition in images
 - Migrated part of the PostgreSQL database data to a Wikibase instance, which was utilised to manage the data via SPARQL queries and an API
-- Integrated Redis caching to optimise frequently requested data
+- Integrated **Redis caching** to optimise frequently requested data
-- Utilised AI assisted development with GitHub CoPilot to speed up development
+- Utilised **AI assisted development** with GitHub CoPilot to speed up development
-- Improved accessibility to comply with WCAG AA
+- Improved accessibility to **comply with WCAG AA**

-Tech stack: Vue, Python, TypeScript, FastAPI, Vite, Vitest, Testing Library, PostgreSQL, SPARQL, Redis, Docker, Kubernetes, AWS S3, Git, GitHub CoPilot
+*Tech stack: Vue, Python, TypeScript, FastAPI, Vite, Vitest, Testing Library, PostgreSQL, SPARQL, Redis, Docker, Kubernetes, AWS S3, Git, GitHub CoPilot*

 <br />

 **Practice Lead Development**
-: Ordina, team Bold
+: Ordina Belgium, team Bold
 : **Sep 2023 - Dec 2024**

 - Mentored 13 fullstack & frontend developers in their career path